 It should be noted that the methodology applied by the Management Company does not enable the contribution of investments to be measured according to the European Taxonomy definition (i.e. the taxonomic alignment of investments).
 The contribution of investments to environmental objectives within the meaning of Article 2(17) of Regulation (EU) 2019/2088 ("SFDR Regulation") is measured using indicators specific to the LBP AM Group and specified below.
+On the social theme, the objectives considered are:

-- The respect and promotion of Human Rights7, in particular the promotion of fair and favorable working conditions and social integration through work, the protection and promotion of the rights of local communities; - The development of territories and communities, through relations with stakeholders outside the company and the responsible management of value chains, and in order to address the challenges of socio-economic development, the fight against social and territorial divides, support for local players and access to education; - Improve access to healthcare and essential care worldwide, by addressing issues of availability, geographical accessibility, affordability and acceptability of treatment.
+- The respect and promotion of Human Rights, in particular the promotion of fair and favorable working conditions and social integration through work, the protection and promotion of the rights of local communities ;

+- The development of territories and communities, through relations with stakeholders outside the company and the responsible management of value chains, and in order to address the challenges of socio-economic development, the fight against social and territorial divides, support for local players and access to education;

+- Improve access to healthcare and essential care worldwide, by addressing issues of availability, geographical accessibility, affordability and acceptability of treatment.